-Among the variety of models developed for flash flood simulation, a large panel of formalism is applied to model the subsurface , from no consideration of infiltration flows (Berthet, 2010), to reservoir-like representations of the subsurface or to detailed parametrizations of the soil physics .
-In reservoir like representations, vertical flows the physical processes taking place in the subsurface are represented based on various formalisms.
+Among the variety of models developed for flash flood simulation, the physical processes taking place in the subsurface are represented based on various formalisms.
 When some models do not consider the infiltration flow at the scale of the flood event (Berthet, 2010), other models represent the soil column as one or several reservoirs, with different degree of refinement for the representation of the physics of the processes.
 Vertical infiltration flow can be parametrized through simple calibrated relations, in particular through linear relations (Perrin et al., 2003), or exponential relations.
 Other approaches apply a more physically-oriented representation of vertical infiltration in the subsurface based on the Richard's equation.
 The lateral transfers in the subsurface are generally represented in flood models through kinetic wave equations.
-In this case, the controlling coefficients are whether parameters controlling the infiltration rates are either calibrated (Roux et al., 2011) or extracted from pedological and geological descriptions (Bouilloud et al., 2010; Vincendon et al., 2010; Vannier et al., 2014).
+In this case, the parameters controlling the infiltration rates are either calibrated (Roux et al., 2011) or extracted from pedological and geological descriptions (Bouilloud et al., 2010; Vincendon et al., 2010; Vannier et al., 2014).